libssh2/libssh2/docs/libssh2_channel_get_exit_signal.md

 *exitsignal* - If not NULL, is populated by reference with the exit signal (without leading "SIG").
 Note that the string is stored in a newly allocated buffer.
-If the remote program exited cleanly, the referenced string pointer will be set to NULL.
+If the remote program exited cleanly, the referenced string pointer is set to NULL.

 *exitsignal_len* - If not NULL, is populated by reference with the length of exitsignal.

-*errmsg* - If not NULL, is populated by reference with the error message (if provided by remote server, if not it will be set to NULL).
+*errmsg* - If not NULL, is populated by reference with the error message (if provided by remote server, if not it is set to NULL).
 Note that the string is stored in a newly allocated buffer.

 *errmsg_len* - If not NULL, is populated by reference with the length of errmsg.

-*langtag* - If not NULL, is populated by reference with the language tag (if provided by remote server, if not it will be set to NULL).
+*langtag* - If not NULL, is populated by reference with the language tag (if provided by remote server, if not it is set to NULL).
 Note that the string is stored in a newly allocated buffer.

 *langtag_len* - If not NULL, is populated by reference with the length of langtag.

 # RETURN VALUE

-Numeric error code corresponding to the the Error Code constants.
+Numeric error code corresponding to the Error Code constants.